lixuanxian/connect-mongoose-only/README.md

 ## Session expiration

-When the session cookie has an expiration date, `connect-mongo` will use it.
+When the session cookie has an expiration date, `connect-mongoose-only` will use it.

 Otherwise, it will create a new one, using `ttl` option.